To develop a dual degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

 Step Four: Notification to Dean and Relevant On-Campus Parties

-- Following approval by the Provosts’ Council, Academic Programs will notify the Dean(s) of the unit(s) that submitted the proposal to establish the Dual Degree offering.
+- Following approval by the Provosts’ Council, the Director for Academic Programs will notify the Dean(s) of the unit(s) that submitted the proposal to establish the Dual Degree offering.

-- Academic Programs will also ensure that the Dean(s) is supplied (for the record) copies of all signed documents that led to the Provosts’ Council approval (i.e., the original Notification Memo with Provost signature sign-off).
+- The Director for Academic Programs will also ensure that the Dean(s) is supplied (for the record) copies of all signed documents that led to the Provosts’ Council approval (i.e., the original Notification Memo with Provost signature sign-off).

-- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new Dual Degree offering is coded appropriately in all UH data systems.
-These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on said memo.
+- Following notification to the Dean, the Director for Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new Dual Degree offering is coded appropriately in all UH data systems.
+These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on